TheExplainthis/ChatGPT-Line-Bot/README.en.md

 [![license](https://img.shields.io/pypi/l/ansicolortags.svg)](LICENSE) [![Release](https://img.shields.io/github/v/release/TheExplainthis/ChatGPT-Line-Bot)](https://github.com/TheExplainthis/ChatGPT-Line-Bot/releases/)

 ## Introduction
 Import the ChatGPT bot to Line and start interacting with it by simply typing text in the input box.
-In addition to ChatGPT, the model for `Text to Image` is also integrated.
+In addition to ChatGPT, the model for DALL·E 2 is also integrated.
 Enter `/imagine + text` to return the corresponding image, as shown in the figure below:

 ![Demo](https://github.com/TheExplainthis/ChatGPT-Line-Bot/blob/main/demo/chatgpt-line-bot.gif)